woolsweater/woolsweater.github.io/_posts/2016-07-22-struct-data-processing.md

 ## [My reply](https://stackoverflow.com/a/38535661)

+<sub>(Updated to current Swift.)</sub>

-First, as matt suggested, make a nicer datatype.
+First, make a nicer datatype.
 The language makes this super convenient with structs.
 We need each entry to have a date and a mood score.
 Easy-peasy.

     import Foundation

     struct JournalEntry {
-        let date: NSDate
+        let date: Date
         let score: Double

         var isGoodDay: Bool { return self.score <= 3.0 }
     }